Tom Savage (Irish media figure): Communications career

 He joined Bunny Carr's company, Carr Communications, in the mid-1970s.
 He delivered consultancy and management training in Britain, the US, Canada, Greece, France, Italy, Spain and Portugal.
 He was Communications Advisor to former Taoiseach Albert Reynolds.
 He resigned from the company in 2008.

 His textbook on negotiations, "How to Get What you Want", was published in 1999.

 RTÉ career

 He worked in RTÉ Radio as a night news editor and in its features department.
 He presented RTÉ television shows It Says in the Papers, Eyewitness to History, and For Better or For Worse.
 He was appointed Chairman of the RTÉ Board on the 24th February 2009.

 Personal life

-He was a Roman Catholic priest.
-Savage was married to Terry Prone, also a co-owner of The Communications Clinic.
+Savage's first career was as a Roman Catholic priest.

+Savage met and married to Terry Prone, while he was working in Dublin in the early 1970s: he left the priesthood and was laicised in 1975.
+Their wedding was celebrated by Fr Brian Darcy.
+Prone went on to be become a co-owner of The Communications Clinic.
 Their son, Anton Savage, was an Irish radio presenter on Today FM.

-He was a lifelong member of Cooley Kickham GAA club in County Louth, played senior football for the county and won an all Ireland junior medal in 1961.
-He also was a member of the first Queens University GAA team to win the Sigerson cup.
+Savage died in 2017 and his funeral mass was celebrated by his old Maynooth College friend Cardinal Sean Brady who said of him "we studied the ancient classics together, played on the pitch and prayed in the same pews.
+We became friends for life."